 Established by Jane Siris and Peter Coombs in 1977, SCA has been known for careful and contextual integration of modern construction technologies and sustainability with the restoration and renovation of existing buildings.
 In 2014, Annie Coombs joined the studio as a Partner.
 She has brought to the firm her expertise in Cultural and Educational work, along with community engaged building design.

 SCA performs many services including architectural and urban design, interior design, historic preservation, site selection, site planning, zoning analysis, feasibility studies, rooftop expansion assessment, space planning and community engagement.
+SCA is a certified WBE in New York City.

 Annie Coombs, AIA